braune13/dbsystems_hmwk6/README.txt

 Known Issues:
 Program may not parse file lines with extra commas properly.
-We mitigated the issue as best as we could, but we may not have caught a comma related issues.
+We mitigated the issue as best as we could, but we may not have caught all comma related issues.